 Steel Armor & Target Systems

 Steel Ops armor plates exceed the minimum requirements for NIJ level III.
-They use a 1/4" AR-500 Steel Core with a minimum hardness of 510, which is verified by an independent ISO Certified Lab.
+They use either a 1/4" AR-500 Steel Core with a minimum hardness of 510 or a NIJ Certified Aegis AR-600 Steel Core with a minimum hardness of 600.
+These ratings are verified by an independent ISO Certified Lab.
 Each plate is cut under water to eliminate heat affected zones.
-It is then sand blasted to remove any surface debris or rust.
-Each plate is then primed using a proprietary process that enables the ballistic coating to adhere to the steel while also allowing for some de-lamination to trap bullet fragments.
-Without this priming process many coatings will "blow out" and create a "crater" allowing fragments to to move perpendicular to the plate.
-Improper priming will allow the coating to de-laminate too easily and will become ineffective after 2 rounds.
+Each plate is then cleaned to remove any surface debris or rust.
+We then prime each plate using a proprietary process that creates a unique bond between steel and coating.
+Without this priming process many coatings will "blow out" or de-laminate too easily and will become ineffective after 2 rounds.
 A proper coating should allow bullets to go in, but not come back out.
-The plates then have the ballistic coating applied to military standards.
-We don't offer "base coats" or "heavy coats".
+We don't offer "base coats" or "build-up coats".
 These are common scams to get people to pay extra for what they really want, which is a FULL coating.
-All our plates receive a full coat which is at least 200 mils or 13/64" (can be up to 250mils or 1/4" in some spots) of either ARMA COAT (Used on Pro Plates) or PAXCON (Used on Flat & Side Plates).
-In case you're wondering how good ARMA COAT is, know that its also used on the bottom of MRAP Military Vehicles to protect from IED's.
-If you've never heard of PAXCON you could ask the Pentagon because they've lined the walls with it.
-These coatings are the real deal.
-These are not truck bed liners... well they could be but it'd be very expensive.
-These coating have a different chemical make up and are far more resistant to the heat, energy, and sharp metals.
-It is designed specifically as a ballistic coating.
-Every plate format has been tested effective for no penetrations on the following calibers at the following ranges AND have maintained a 99% encapsulation of the bullet fragments:
+All our plates receive a full coat which is at least 200 mils or 13/64".
+Our new GT Advanced Ballistic Coating has been exhaustively tested and has rendered some of the best results on the market.
+While many other coating have failed after only 2-4 rounds, this coating has proven time an time again that it is capable of fully encapsulating up to 15 rounds of Steel Core 5.56 at only 15ft.
+This is not just some truck bed liner... well it could be but it'd be very expensive.
+Combined with the coating our armor plates stand above the rest.
+Every plate we sell has been tested effective for no penetrations and full encapsulation of fragmentation for the below calibers and ranges:

 124 Grain 9mm - 5ft